abhatta3/Condition-dependent-Correlation-Subgroups-CCS/README.md

 The performance of CCS was compared on synthetic and real gene expression datasets.
 We also showed that there is an equivalence between CCS biclusters and condition-dependent co-expression network modules.
 These codes are implemented in Python 2 and work on Python 2.7 or higher.
 They are made available in "python_utility" directory.

-Synthetic datasets, CCS results and true biclusters are available in "Data" directory.

-CCS biclustering results on gene expression datasets and the datasets are available from "Results" directory.
+Synthetic datasets, CCS results, true biclusters, CCS biclustering results on gene expression datasets and the datasets are available in "Results" directory.